vuestorefront/vue-storefront/packages/core/docs/advanced/extending-graphql-queries.md

 # Extending GraphQL Queries

-If your integration uses GraphQL API, you may need to change the default query that is being sent to fetch the data.
-That's quite a common case and Vue Storefront also provides the mechanism for this.
+If your integration uses GraphQL API, you may want to change the default query or mutation that is being sent.
+That's quite a common case for fetching additional or custom fields.
+Vue Storefront provides the mechanism for this called "custom queries".

 Since the communication with the API goes through our middleware, all queries also are defined there.

-To customize or even totally override the original (default) queries you need to follow two steps.
+To customize or even entirely override the original (default) queries you need to follow two steps.

-Firstly, you need to use a dedicated parameter: `customQuery` that tells the app, what to do with a query.
-This parameter is an object that has a name of the queries as keys, and the name of the queries function under the values.
-Additionally, it has a special parameter called `metadata` which allows you to pass optional parameters to your custom query that will be accessible in the custom query function.
+Firstly, you need to pass a `customQuery` parameter to the method that triggers the call to the API.
+It's an object where the keys are the name of the default queries and values are the name of the custom query that overrides them.
+Additionally, there is a special parameter called `metadata` which allows you to optionally pass additional parameters to your custom query that will be accessible in the custom query function.

 ```ts
 const { search } = useProduct();